YoavOselka/Search-Engine/README.md

-This project implements a Document Management System with various data structures
+This project implements a Document Management System with various data structures.

 ## Data Structures
 - BTreeInpl.java - implementation of a BTree.